KobeRiddle-dev/Pre-Industrial-Expansion/README.md

 	- Add patches when needed
 3. **Add processes for each tech tier so that production and crafting has a sensible progression**
 	- Wait, doesn't a certain popular mod add this alongside a bunch of medieval stuff?
 		- Yes, but that mod adds a whole lot of stuff and is kind of all-or-nothing.
-I like that mod a lot, and this mod actually exists because my offer to help make that mod more modular and compatible was turned down.
+I like that mod a lot.
+I originally wanted to help make that mod more modular, but the author of that mod doesn't want it to be split into parts.
+That's within their rights as the owner of their intellectual property, and thus I began work on this project. :)
 4. **Where possible, avoid things being made purely redundant and obsolete by later tech.**
 	- Sure, a laser sword will be better than a basic sword and an electric smithy is preferable to a basic workshop, but the more advanced versions rely on having the infrastructure and production chains established in order to make the materials and/or fuels needed, whereas the basic versions are readily available and cheap.
 Still obsolete and redundant, but not *purely* obsolete and redundant.